ideabase/starter-kit/README.md

 * Create a New Repository under IdeaBase
 * Install Tower https://www.git-tower.com/mac/ or GitHub Desktop (or use command line if you want)
 * Log in with GitHub credentials and clone the new repository
-* Copy the files from the IdeaBase Starter Kit 2.0 into the repository
+* Download the IdeaBase Starter Kit 2.0 zip file and copy the files into the repository
+* Commit and push changes to repository using "Push - Tower" or "Publish - Github Desktop"

 ### MAMP (PHP, MySQL)

 * Install MAMP Pro http://mamp.info
 * Under ports - click the button to Set server ports to 80, 81, etc...
 * Set up a new host directory (aka something.web) and point to the "public" or "html" folder instead of the root
+ * Click the plus button underneath the box where "localhost" is listed
 * Set up a local database, if using a CMS
 * Set the default password for MySQL to "root"
 * Start Servers